ssddanbrown/wirestat/readme.md

 <metric> <operator> <value> : <rule name/label>
 ```

-The delimeter can be updated, please see options below.
+The delimiter can be updated, please see "Options" below.

 Where: